-The principal activities of the Company during the financial year were the issuance of notes under the Group's European Medium Term Note programme and US shelf registration and the provision of financial services to other companies within the Group.
+The principal activities of the Company during the financial year were the issuance of notes under the Group's European Medium Term Note programme and the provision of financial services to other companies within the Group.

-The Directors do not envisage any change to the nature of the business in the foreseeable future.
+The Board does not envisage any change to the nature of the business in the foreseeable future.